 Slow bleeding can also cause iron-deficiency anemia.
 Even healthy people lose a small amount of blood a day in their stool.
 A slightly larger amount can easily go unnoticed and yet be enough to cause anemia.

 The cause of anemia of chronic disease is not completely understood.
 It is related to a decreased production of RBCs.

 Individual RBCs only last about 4 months and must be replaced by new ones, which are made in the bone marrow.
-If your marrow is destroyed or so badly damaged that it can't produce enough RBCs, you have aplastic anemia.
+Aplastic anemia is caused when the marrow is destroyed or so badly damaged that it can't produce enough RBCs.
 Some medications and radiation therapy can kill bone marrow, but the most common cause is an autoimmune reaction.
 This occurs when cells that normally protect you against disease attack your own tissue instead.
-In 50% of cases, the cause of the autoimmune reaction is unknown.
+In 50% of cases the cause of the autoimmune reaction is unknown.

 Other conditions that can destroy bone marrow and cause aplastic anemia include viral hepatitis and severe rheumatoid arthritis.
 Fanconi anemia is a rare inherited aplastic condition in which the bone marrow is deficient.
 Anemia is common for people who have severe kidney disease.
 This is because healthy kidneys make a hormone called erythropoietin, a natural hormone that causes the bone marrow to produce more RBCs as they are needed by the body.
 Diseased kidneys cannot produce enough of this hormone to keep the body supplied with RBCs, leading to anemia.